backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Scaling Policies.md

 > [!example] I want the average ASG CPU to stay at around 40%

 - If you are scaling based on a utilisation metric that increases or decreases proportionally to the number of instances in an Auto Scaling group, then it is recommended that you use target tracking scaling policies.
 Otherwise, it is better to use step scaling policies instead.

+- Alarms are automatically created by target tracking policy.
+	- One for scaling in and other for scaling out.

 ### Step Scaling
 - It increases or decreases the current capacity of the group based on a **set of scaling adjustments**, known as *step adjustments*, that vary based on the size of the alarm breach.